carnifex-cmd/echoBoard/README.md

 - Node.js (v14 or higher)
 - npm or yarn
+- Docker and Docker Compose (for Docker setup)
 - A Firebase project with the following services enabled:
   - Authentication (Google provider)
   - Firestore Database